CMMC

 1. Naval Nuclear Propulsion Information: Related to the safety of reactors and associated naval nuclear propulsion plants, and control of radiation and radioactivity associated with naval nuclear propulsion activities, including prescribing and enforcing standards and regulations for these areas as they affect the environment and the safety and health of workers, operators, and the general public.

-1. Unclassified Controlled Nuclear Information – Defense: Relating to Department of Defense special nuclear material (SNM), equipment, and facilities, as defined by 32 CFR 223.
+1. Unclassified Controlled Nuclear Information: Defense: Relating to Department of Defense special nuclear material (SNM), equipment, and facilities, as defined by 32 CFR 223.

-CUI Definition
+CUI Defined

 After reading through the above examples of CUI, which of these two options seems more likely to be CUI?